32. The Boxer

 ‘What do you use?’
 I said.

-‘Mainly oils,’ said the man, who didn’t move, was just stood there stock still, ‘ though sometimes I do sketches in acrylics or watercolors.’
+‘Mainly oils,’ said the man, who didn’t move, just stood there stock still.
+‘Though sometimes I do sketches in acrylics or watercolors.’

 I told him I did not do oils because they took so long to dry.

-And then I explained to him how the pastels worked, that I could build layer upon layer, like paint, fixing them in between, eliminating the need for pesky over night drying.
+And then I explained to him how the pastels worked, that I could build layer upon layer, like paint, fixing them in between, eliminating the need for pesky overnight drying.

-I picked up a bright yellow pastel I had been using on the bushes and made a long wide on my drawing board.
+I picked up a bright yellow pastel I had been using on the bushes and made a long wide stroke on my drawing board.

-‘Look how delicious that is,’ I said, picking up the can of fixative, ‘and now I can spray and go over the top with another color.’
+‘Look how delicious that is,’ I said, picking up the can of fixative.
+‘And now I can spray and go over the top with another color.’

 The man was watching intently, but not saying anything.

-‘Get a good fixative,’ I said, ‘this is 36 dollars on Amazon for 6 cans.
+‘Get a good fixative,’ I said.
+‘This is 36 dollars on Amazon for 6 cans.
 Not top of the range but very good.’

 Then I demonstrated how far back to hold the can, sprayed, waited a few moments for drying, and then made some marks on my drawing so he could see the wizardry that are soft pastels.